With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 You collect 5% on whatever people buy through your referral link.

-Average order value usually falls between $120 and $175, so you’re pulling in earnings of about $6 to $8.75 per transaction.
+The average order value usually falls between $120 and $175, so you’re pulling in earnings of about $6 to $8.75 per transaction.

-Nothing’s excluded—$15 water bottles and $800 tents all pay the same 5% rate.
+Nothing’s excluded: $15 water bottles and $800 tents all pay the same 5% rate.
 Even REI Outlet deals bring you the full return.

 👇 Try the calculator below to see what your REI commissions could add up to based on your sales and order values: